FascinatedBox/lily/CONTRIBUTING.md

 If you're filing a merge request that adds new syntax to the interpreter or changes existing syntax, you'll need to include tests.

 The interpreter's testing suite is contained in the `test` directory.
-The testing suite is run by calling `pre-commit-hook`.
+The testing suite is run by calling `pre-commit-tests`.
 The test suite's main file is `test/test_main.lily`.
 The `test/test.lily` defines the testing class and creates the initial test object.
 From there, various testing files are imported.
 Each testing file adds a series of test cases to be tried.

 Testing files are named according to what they cover: